juniorthx3/react-calculator-project/README.md

 This Calculator project has been developed using ReactJS..

-It has been deployed, click to think to check: https://juniorthx3.github.io/react-calculator-project/
+It has been deployed, click here to check: https://juniorthx3.github.io/react-calculator-project/

 ![Project pic](src/calculator-project.PNG)